mryechkin/eslint-config-acme/README.md

 when using [absolute imports and module path aliases](https://nextjs.org/docs/advanced-features/module-path-aliases) in **Next.js**.

-This can also be overriden in your local `.eslintrc` file, if needed:
+This can also be overridden in your local `.eslintrc` file, if needed:

 ```jsx
 // .eslintrc